 Ransomware is a kind of software that holds your data hostage until you pay money (or ransom) to regain access.

 Top hackers encrypt your data so you cannot access it.
 The main way that these criminals install this malicious software is through links and email attachments.

-You should always have a current disaster recovery plan.
+You should always have a disaster recovery plan.
 This should include backing up your data regularly and securing your backups.